The six types of essential nutrients are:

 Without this range of vitamins, the human body would face deficiencies that would cause a huge range of problems.
 These would include fatigue, nerve problems, heart disorders, and the inability to fight infection.

 It also has to be said that overloading the body with vitamin supplements can cause toxicity.
 This means that we have to be very careful with our choices.
 However, being mindful about what we eat and having a wide and varied diet should see us ok in hitting that vitamin jackpot.

 This is why mother nature provided us with the six types of essential nutrients in our food and not in a bottle!

-There are a few minerals that we require in larger amounts to others, (over 100mg per day) and these are classed as major minerals.
+We require a few minerals in larger amounts than others (over 100mg per day), and these are classed as major minerals.

 Those minerals that we require less than 100mg per day are classed as trace minerals.

 WHAT DO MAJOR AND TRACE MINERALS DO?